nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-# Using NDIP for Backend Computations
+# 3. Programming with NDIP

 In this section, we will start using the `nova-galaxy` library to interact with the NDIP platform and run a neutron analysis tool.
 First, ensure you have set your `GALAXY_URL` and `GALAXY_API_KEY` as environment variables, as explained in the notes at the end of this episode.
 We also need to add `nova-galaxy` as a project dependency.

 From the command line, type `poetry add nova-galaxy@^0.7.0`.
 This command will add the nova-galaxy library to the pyproject.toml file as a project dependency.
 Then run `poetry install` to update your project dependencies.